In this FDD Talk post, you’ll learn the following:

 - Net Change: +15

-- The table includes information on 3 Shops in California, 3 Shops in Arizona, 5 Shops in Dallas Metro Market, 2 Shops in Georgia, 2 Shops in Colorado, 1 Shop in Kentucky, 2 Shops in Florida, 1 Shop in Louisiana, 1 Shop in New York, 1 Shop in Pennsylvania, and 1 Shop in South Carolina.
-It excludes 12 franchised Shops that opened in 2018.
+- The table includes information on 3 Shops in Arizona, 3 Shops in California, 2 Shops in Colorado, 2 Shops in Florida, 2 Shops in Georgia, 1 Shop in Kentucky, 1 Shop in Louisiana, 1 Shop in New York, 1 Shop in Pennsylvania, 1 Shop in South Carolina, and 5 Shops in Texas.
+It excludes 1 non-traditional Shop that opened in 2015, 12 Shops that opened in 2018, 14 Shops that opened in 2019, and a single formerly franchised Shop in San Francisco, California that was repurchased by the franchisor’s affiliate in 2013.

-- Each Shop included in the table offered similar products and services during its first year of operation as would generally be offered by a typical Drybar Shop described in the disclosure document, except that these Shops did not sell Drybar Branded Products at retail during their first year of operation.
+- Each Shop included in the table offered similar products and services as would generally be offered by a typical Drybar Shop described in the disclosure document during the last fiscal year.